-Today, in a somewhat surprising turn of events, the Trump administration was forced to pull their bill for healthcare reform from the House before it was able to be voted on.
+Today, in a somewhat surprising turn of events, the Trump administration and Paul Ryan are forced to pull their bill for healthcare reform from the House before it was able to be voted on.
 We say this is surprising simply because President Trump and his Administration, along with Republicans, are now faced with what are really two far worse alternatives.
 They can now watch as Obamacare continues on its current path, which almost no one really believes is a positive one, or they can begin the process to compromise with Democrats in the House, instead of within the Senate.

 If we were callous enough to be placing bets on the most likely outcome, we’re going with the latter.
 No one is happy with limited choices, high deductibles, limited access to doctors and the host of other complaints that Americans have with their current coverage under the ACA.
 Let’s not forget that across both sides of the aisle, Democrats and Republicans seem to agree on at least one thing, that Obamacare needs major improvement.

 In a news conference President Trump blamed Democrats for the failure of this bill to be passed in the House.
 It seems ridiculous to think that after making absurd concessions to the House Freedom Caucus, purely for the purpose of appeasing their ridiculous demands, that any Democrat would even consider for a second voting in favor of the bill.
 Democrats are just as concerned about preserving their image with their base voters as Republicans are.
 Even if Democrats know that once the Trumpcare bill reaches the Senate it will then be revised, because it has to be revised, no Democrat is actually going to sign off on it now in the House because of the political backlash they would receive.
 Furthermore, to do that would really reveal in a very public way, just how gross the process is by which legislation works and how absurd politics are.
 As the saying goes, no one wants to see how the sausage gets made, you just want to eat it.